Airplane!: Development and writing

 While failing to sell their script, the trio met director John Landis, who encouraged them to write a film based on their theatre sketches.
 They managed to put The Kentucky Fried Movie into production in the late 1970s.
 David Zucker said, "it was the first time we had ever been on a movie set.
 We learned a lot.
 We learned that if you really wanted a movie to come out the way you wanted it to, you had to direct.
 So on the next movie, Airplane!, we insisted on directing".

 Eventually the Airplane! script found its way to Paramount through Michael Eisner, who had learned of the script via Susan Baerwald, another scriptwriter with United Artists, and had Jeffrey Katzenberg track down and meet with ZAZ to discuss details.
 Avco Embassy Pictures also expressed interest in producing the film, but ZAZ decided to go with Paramount.

 Paramount insisted the film be shot in color rather than black-and-white as ZAZ wanted, and to be set aboard a jet airliner rather than propeller plane to better identify with modern filmgoers.
 In exchange, Paramount acquiesced to ZAZ's desire to cast serious actors for the film rather than comedy performers.

-Principal photography began on June 20, 1979, and wrapped on August 31, with the bulk of filming having been done in August.
-Jerry Zucker stood beside the camera during shooting, while David Zucker and Jim Abrahams watched the video feed to see how the film would look; they conferred after each take.
+During pre-production, Universal Pictures filed a complaint against Paramount, claiming that Airplane!'s parody of the Airport film series and the similarity of their titles constituted plagiarism.
+After a review by the Motion Picture Association of America (MPAA) arbitration board, Paramount agreed to retitle the film Flying High! for its international release.
+ZAZ also agreed not to cast their first choice Helen Reddy as the singing nun (which parodied a similar role in Airport 1975), with the understanding that Reddy playing a similar character in both films might constitute plagiarism.